 Language Pedagogy for the Contemporary Classroom

-Language Pedagogy for the Contemporary Classroom is a graduate-level seminar offered every Winter quarter, team-taught by Catherine Baumann (Director, Chicago Language Center) and Colin Shelton (Coordinator, Classics Language Program).
+Language Pedagogy for the Contemporary Classroom is a graduate-level seminar offered every Winter quarter, team-taught by Catherine Baumann (Director, Chicago Language Center) and Christopher Simon (Coordinator, Classics Language Program).

 This seminar is designed to meet the needs of students teaching both modern and ancient languages who:

-- will work in programs as LAs or instructors
+- will work in UChicago programs as LAs or instructors

 - may teach in the Summer Language Institute